 “In September 2020, Canadians were divided in three identical groups when assessing O’Toole’s performance as leader,” says Mario Canseco, President of Research Co.
 “Since then, disapproval has risen by 12 points to 46%, and the level of undecideds has fallen from 33% to 21%.”

 Since December, the approval rating for NDP leader Jagmeet Singh remains stable (46%, =).
 The numbers improved for Green Party leader Annamie Paul (30%, +5) and fell slightly for People’s Party leader Maxime Bernier (15%, -2).

 Trudeau maintains a sizeable advantage over his rivals when Canadians are asked who would make the best prime minister of the country (40%, +1).
 O’Toole is a distant second on this question with 15% (-7), followed by Singh (12%, -1), Paul (3%, +1), Bloc leader Yves-François Blanchet (2%, =) and Bernier (2%, -1).

 A third of Canadians (33%, +5) believe health care is the most important issue facing the country today, followed by the economy and jobs (24%, -3), COVID-19 (11%, -4), housing, homelessness and poverty (9%, =) and the environment (7%, +1).

-Results are based on an online study conducted from February 4 to February 7, 2020, among 623 adult parents of children aged 0 to 18 in British Columbia.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error – which measures sample variability – is +/- 3.7 percentage points, nineteen times out of twenty.
+Results are based on an online study conducted from March 13 to March 15, 2020, among 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region.
+The margin of error – which measures sample variability – is +/- 3.1 percentage points, 19 times out of 20.